r00tm4st3r/r00tm4st3r/README.md

 # Background 🏴
-Just a curious guy who is interested in malware development, exploit development, hybrid offensive intelligence research, and understanding real world sophisticated APTs and how they operate.
-I’m fascinated by CVEs, zero-day exploits, and the entire lifecycle of vulnerabilities from discovery to exploitation.
+Just a curious guy who is passionate about software development, low-level programming languages, and exploit development.
+I’m fascinated by how software really works, from the way code interacts with hardware to how complex systems are built and maintained.

-As a red teamer mindset, I believe that to build the best defenses, you first need to deeply understand the offense.
-While I’m not specialized, my curiosity drives me to explore advanced offensive techniques and threat actor methodologies to anticipate and counter emerging threats effectively.
+I enjoy digging into the internals of software, understanding performance, structure, and design.
+My curiosity drives me to explore areas such as front-end and back-end development, as well as how vulnerabilities work from discovery to exploitation.

+While I’m not specialized yet, I believe that to become a strong developer, you need to understand both how to build software and how it can break.
+That mindset keeps me learning, experimenting, and pushing my skills forward every day.
 ---

 # My Passions 🏴
-- **Hybrid Offensive Intelligence Research**
-- **Malware Development**
+- **Software Development**
 - **Exploit Development**
-- **APT Techniques & Threat Actor Methodologies**
+- **Red Teaming**

 ---